 - Make this crock-pot dessert in just two hours.

 - You don't need to be a baker to make this pumpkin dump cake, anyone can put it together!

 - Much like our 3-Ingredient Peanut Butter Cookies

-- Most important, the taste of this pumpkin cake recipe is nothing short of a miracle, IMHO.
+- Most importantly, the taste of this pumpkin cake recipe is nothing short of a miracle, IMHO.

 In conclusion, this pumpkin cake recipe pretty much has it all.

 It's affordable, it's extremely easy to prepare, and it is scary delicious.